xdev-software/vaadin-grid-filter/README.md

 * Query parameter support
 * Support for custom translations

+> [!NOTE]
+> If you are looking for a simpler component you may check out our [simple-grid-filter](https://github.com/xdev-software/vaadin-simple-grid-filter).

 ## Usage

 Here is a very simple example how the GridFilter can be used: